makermoekoe/Hotplate-Soldering-Iron/README.md

 Something similar is the Reflow Skillet from SparkFun: https://www.sparkfun.com/tutorials/59.
 They tested several methods to solder SMD components to PCBs and it turns out that their Skillet is the best solution for makers with a small budget.
 Inspired by this, my first thoughts about this old flatiron I found in the garage were to build a similar hot plate thing for soldering.
 And it turns out that this is working like a charm.

+Concept of this is that the wemos d1 mini controls the solid state relay based on temperature informations from the thermocouple sensor, which I placed with some heat resistant kapton tape directly onto the iron.
+If you have a really fast iron than maybe you should use something like a PID controller.
+For me and my very sluggish iron a normal threshold based control is enough for now.
+I added my simple threshold code to this repository.

 It takes about 3 minutes for the whole soldering process, which is very fast, compared to some professional solutions like reflow ovens.
 Maximal temperature is something about 230-240 degrees.

 __Conclusion:__